sergeknystautas/relationships-googlecal-ktor/README.md

 # One on one tracker
-This is the Kotlin rewrite of the one-on-one app report at https://github.com/sergeknystautas/relationships-googlecal.
+This is the Heroku/Kotlin rewrite of my prior [Docker/Java one-on-one app report](https://github.com/sergeknystautas/relationships-googlecal).

 This is hosted at https://riot-1on1s.herokuapp.com/.
 The OAuth account is configured to only allow riotgames.com email addresses as it requires access to calendar and directory information.

 The app is functional and has some improvements over the original app, aside from also, actually working.
-The remaining work and some ideas is in the [TODO](https://github.com/sergeknystautas/relationships-googlecal-ktor/blob/main/TODO) file and in Github's issue tracker https://github.com/sergeknystautas/relationships-googlecal-ktor/issues.
+The remaining work and some ideas is in the [TODO](https://github.com/sergeknystautas/relationships-googlecal-ktor/blob/main/TODO) file and in the project's [Github issue tracker](https://github.com/sergeknystautas/relationships-googlecal-ktor/issues).

 ## How to develop